 The next page will show the RTMP path and stream key assigned to your live stream.
 Copy these values as you will need them for the next step.
 Click "Done" when ready.

 Give the destination a name you will remember.
 Paste here the RTMP URL and stream key from the Twitter console.
 Save settings.

-To begin the live stream do this:
+To begin broadcasting live video to Twitter do this:

-(2) Push on "Go Live".
+Push on "Go Live".

 Start the Twitter destination (the green play icon will become a red).

 Embed the live video in a tweet.
 Go back to Twitter Studio and click on the "Tweet" blue icon.
 The next page will prompt you to add text and post the tweet.